DiaryParentingVideos

 The warmer weather is finally beginning to assert itself.
 With that come longer days, shorter nights, more time outside, and a change of wardrobe.
 At our house, we use this time to get our home a bit more organized and to clear out some clutter.
+Much of that clutter is the pile of newborn essentials that I am now too big for.

-Much of that clutter is the pile of my stuff which I am now too big for.
-There are stacks of clothes, baby gear, and supplies which I have outgrown.
-Mommy and daddy have decided that it’s time to go through my belongings and pack away the things that I don’t use anymore.
-It’s being washed, boxed up, and put in the attic for storage, making space for the brand new things that I have acquired.
+There are stacks of clothes, baby gear must-haves, and supplies that I have outgrown.
+Mommy has decided that it’s time to go through my belongings and pack away the things that I don’t use anymore.
+After going through the house, the stack of boxes going to storage turned out to be quite impressive.

 Baby in a nursing pillow